 Your Committee finds that abandoned residential properties can impose significant costs on the community and become public safety hazards and magnets for criminal activity.
 Your Committee further finds that it is in the public's interest to encourage the use of residential properties and reduce the number of vacant and abandoned homes in the State.
 This measure will reduce the potential hazards associated with vacant and abandoned residential properties and ensure that they are promptly removed from Hawaii communities.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1191, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 494, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
 No. 494, S.D.
 1, and be referred to your Committee on Ways and Means.